devdatalab/flfp/README.md

 # flfp
 Studying female labor force participation in India

-# Repository structure
+# Repository structure / rules

-a/ | Analysis files (produce results only, do not save new datasets) b/ | Build files (no analysis, only build working datasets) e/ | Exploration files-- anything goes
+`a/`:  Analysis files (produce results only, do not save new datasets)

+`b/`:  Build files (no analysis, only build working datasets)

+`e/`:  Exploration files-- anything goes

+Please do not check data files into the repository.
+Code files only.

 # Dataset descriptions